Symmetric Equilibria in Stochastic Timing Games: Introduction

 \subsection{Related literature}

-Strategic timing problems appear in an abundance of contexts, in particular in economics but also in biology, e.g., and there is a vast related literature.
+Strategic timing problems appear in an abundance of contexts, in particular in economics but also in biology, e.g., and consequently the related literature is vast.

-On the one hand there is a branch on deterministic timing problems in continuous time addressing a wide range of applications, where typically a distinction is made between preemption models and wars of attrition.
+On the one hand, there is a branch on deterministic timing problems in continuous time addressing a wide range of applications, where typically a distinction is made between preemption models and wars of attrition.
 Correspondingly, \cite{HendricksWilson92} and \cite{Hendricksetal88} study stylized models with systematic first- and second-mover advantages, respectively.
-A war of attrition appears in \cite{GhemawatNalebuff85} who consider exit from a declining industry.\footnote{ \cite{FudenbergTirole86} analyse a market exit problem with incomplete information. \cite{BulowKlemperer99} consider a similar problem with more than two firms. } In a seminal contribution, \cite{FudenbergTirole85} emphasize subgame-perfection in a symmetric preemption game. \cite{HoppeLehmann-Grube05} model a similar technology adoption game, allowing the leader payoff function to be multi-peaked while restricting the follower payoff to be nonincreasing.\footnote{ Some implication of \(F\) being a supermartingale will be discussed here in Section \ref{sec:eqlpure}. \cite{Duttaetal95} obtain again a similar structure as \cite{FudenbergTirole85} (including the single-peakedness assumption) from a model of product differentiation. } Without uncertainty, these games proceed quite linearly due to perfect foresight.
+A war of attrition appears in \cite{GhemawatNalebuff85}, who consider exit from a declining industry.\footnote{ \cite{FudenbergTirole86} analyse a market exit problem with incomplete information. \cite{BulowKlemperer99} consider a similar problem with more than two firms. } In a seminal contribution, \cite{FudenbergTirole85} emphasize subgame-perfection in a symmetric preemption game. \cite{HoppeLehmann-Grube05} model a similar technology adoption game, allowing the leader payoff function to be multi-peaked, but restricting the follower payoff to be nonincreasing.\footnote{ We discuss some implication of $F$ not to increase \emph{in expectation}, i.e., to be a supermartingale, in Section \ref{sec:eqlpure}. \cite{Duttaetal95} obtain again a similar structure as \cite{FudenbergTirole85} (including the single-peakedness property) from a model of product differentiation. } Without uncertainty, these games proceed quite linearly due to perfect foresight.
 More complications arise when the incentives may vary more freely. \cite{Larakietal05} consider general deterministic \nbd{N}player games with payoffs that are just continuous functions of time (for given identities of first-movers).
 They prove that there do always exist \nbd{\varepsilon}equilibria, but not necessarily exact equilibria.

-On the other hand there is also a wide branch of the literature considering (continuous-time) timing games with uncertainty. \cite{DuttaRustichini93}, e.g., formulate a symmetric Markovian setting.
-However, restricting themselves to pure strategies, their Markov perfect equilibrium payoffs are generally asymmetric.
+On the other hand, there is also a wide branch of the literature considering timing games with uncertainty in continuous time. \cite{DuttaRustichini93}, e.g., formulate a symmetric Markovian setting.
+However, restricting themselves to pure strategies, their Markov perfect equilibrium payoffs are generally asymmetric and need to assume away preemption issues.